 The closer.
 In sales, it’s the high-powered whiz kid they bring in to seal the deal.
 In police work, it’s the special interrogator who solves the case.
 In sewing bags and totes, it’s the hardware that keeps a flap in place.
 They’re probably not planning a movie or TV series any time soon about bag hardware, but that’s where they’re missing out.
 The right hardware turns a simple pouch into a trendy handbag.
 And we all know how important it is to be carrying the best bag on the red carpet.
-We used two closures from Dritz® to set the style and tone for this pair of pretty purses.
+We used two different closures to set the style and tone for this pair of pretty purses.
 One light, one dark.
 One Flip Lock, one Turn Lock.
 One design, two looks.

 This satchel style bag has a curving side gusset that adds structure and creates a sleek profile.
 All the fabrics used were standard cotton lawn weight, but with the addition of fusible fleece, foam, and standard interfacing, there’s enough body for the purse to hold its shape as well as provide the firmness to carry-off the heavier metal locks.